jackli921/Tindog-Dog-Dating-App/README.md

 ## Background
 Tindog began as a simple solo project for cosolidating array methods taught in **Module 7 - Next Level JavaScript** [Scrimba Frontend Career Path Course](https://scrimba.com/learn/frontend).
 To improve the user experience, I imposed lots of stretch goals to create a more complete browsing experience.

-## Features
-- A welcoming landing page that asks for user consent
-- An simple walk-through with animated written instructions
-- Like, reject, superlike, and rewind funtionalities
-- Associated CSS transitions & Sound effects for the above buttons
-- Collaposable information icon that reveals additional information about the dog

 ## Demo
  ![Demo](/images/demo.gif)